 Morris Arboretum experts have been part of collaborative plant exploration programs with other arboreta to study plants throughout Asia and the U.S. Learn More »

 Morris Arboretum’s parking lot is a demonstration lot for sustainability.
-Installed 25 ago as one of the first of its kind, the parking lot has filtered into the earth about 31,863,304 gallons of precipitation from the Wissahickon watershed.
+Installed 25 years ago as one of the first of its kind, the parking lot has filtered into the earth about 31,863,304 gallons of precipitation from the Wissahickon watershed.
 This equates to a lifetime of drinking water for more than 1,000 of our neighbors downstream, or the annual tap water used by about 4,000 households, or one day’s average tap water use by 366,245 Philadelphians.
-The parking lot will be renewed and rededicated in the fall of 2015 so as to continue its sustainable attributes.
+The parking lot was renewed and rededicated in the fall of 2015 so as to continue its sustainable attributes.

 Youth programs like Growing Minds provide an introduction to the natural world.
 Youth who are connected to nature are more likely to be sustainable stewards in the future.